JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 > [Thread Access Info](https://plugins.jetbrains.com/plugin/16815-thread-access-info) plugin visualizes Read/Write Access and Thread information in debugger.

-In general, code-related data structures in the IntelliJ Platform are covered by a single reader/writer lock.
+In general, code-related data structures in the IntelliJ Platform are covered by a single [readers-writer (RW) lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock){ignore-vars="true"}.

-You must not access the model outside a read or write action for the following subsystems:
+Access to the model must be performed in a read or write action for the following subsystems:

 - [](psi.md)
 - [](virtual_file_system.md) (VFS)